Who is Strictly Come Dancing contestant Ellie Taylor?

 Everything you need to know about the British comedian, actor and writer

-Comedian Ellie Taylor is one of 15 contestants on this year’s Strictly Come Dancing.
+Comedian Ellie Taylor is one of the contestants on this year’s Strictly Come Dancing.

 While she is known best for comedy, the 38-year-old has also enjoyed a diverse career in presenting, acting and writing.